 Improving stroke care with virtual reality

-In the study, participants use virtual reality to tour though patient hospital rooms with different types of architectural designs including varying window views and levels of room occupancy.
-An arm band monitoring heart rate and an activity monitor track how participants interact with the space.
+In the study, participants use virtual reality to tour through patient hospital rooms with different types of architectural designs, including varying window views and levels of room occupancy.
+An armband monitoring heart rate and an activity monitor track how participants interact with the space.

-“Through the use of real word research and pioneering technology, we hope to better understand how rehabilitation environments can contribute to cognitive and physical outcomes of people who have experienced a stroke,” explained lead researcher Michelle Shannon from the Florey Institute of Neuroscience and Mental Health.
+“Through the use of real word research and pioneering technology, we hope to better understand how rehabilitation environments can contribute to cognitive and physical outcomes of people who have experienced a stroke,” explained lead researcher Michelle Shannon from The Florey.

-Left to right: Stroke survivor and study participant Tim McCartin using the study's virtual reality technology with Florey researcher Michelle Shannon
+Left to right: Stroke survivor and study participant Tim McCartin using the study’s virtual reality technology with Florey researcher Michelle Shannon

 “We believe these study results can inform what is an ideal stroke rehabilitation setting to ultimately achieve better outcomes for patients,” added Shannon.